InfoAgeTech/django-activities/README.md

 Custom Notification Rendering
 =============================
-When rendering the notifications, the ``get_activity_html`` will check to see if the notification ``about`` object has implemented custom rendering of the notification itself.
+When rendering the notifications, the ``get_html`` will check to see if the notification ``about`` object has implemented custom rendering of the notification itself.
 In order for the custom rendering to occur, the ``about`` object model needs to implement the class as follows:

     def get_notification_created_html(self, notification, **kwargs):
         """The notification renderer for a created notification about this object."""